BISHALTWR/Nepali-English-Translation-Dataset/README.md

 # Nepali-English-Parallel-Corpus
-Just my tiny bit of contribution to datasets
+Just my tiny bit of contribution to Nepali datasets